-With the recent news regarding the effects that climate change will have on our world, it’s more important than ever that small businesses do their part to be environmentally responsible and engage in best practices that aren’t just good for the Earth but are also good for their bottom-line.
+As we know with the recent news regarding the effects that climate change.
+It will have on our world and it’s more important than ever that small businesses do their part.
+Yes to be environmentally responsible and engage in best practices.
+Practices that aren’t just good for the Earth but are also good for their bottom-line.

-While banning plastic straws for their environmental mayhem is all the rage right now, despite claims of ableism, there are greater steps that your small restaurant can take to be a better ally to the planet.
+While banning plastic straws for their environmental mayhem is all the rage right now, despite claims of ableism.
+Meaning there are greater steps that your small restaurant can take.
+Take to be a better ally to the planet.

-Rather than putting the onus on your business for utensils and plate ware, suggest your customers bring their own if they’re interested in reducing both their environmental footprint and their bill.
 You can also opt for reusable bottles, coffee cups, and other dishware.
-It also helps to promote a more vegetarian menu to reduce for water and carbon footprint, improve the sustainability of your food sources, and to cater to a growing vegan and vegetarian populace.
-As a bonus, make sure the fruits and vegetables you’re buying meet the sustainability trifecta of being seasonal, organic, and local.
+Most noteworthy, it also helps to promote a more vegetarian menu to reduce for water and carbon footprint.
+As well as improve the sustainability of your food sources.
+This will no question help you.
+Help in catering to a growing vegan and vegetarian populace.
+As a bonus, make sure the fruits and vegetables you’re buying meet the sustainability trifecta.
+That equals being seasonal, organic, and local.

 Take your sustainability beyond just individual behavior by integrating recycling into your business model.
 Recycle more than just the dishes.
 Compost food scraps and donate them to a local garden, recycle your used cooking oil into biofuel.
-The more integrated your sustainability is into the core of your businesses, the more effective it will be in sending a message to larger companies that investing in sustainability is worth it to their bottom line.
+So the more integrated your sustainability is into the core of your businesses.
+Therefore this will be a more effective way that you’re sending a message to larger companies.
+Those that are investing in sustainability.
+Cause is worth it to their bottom line.

-Running your own shop presents many opportunities for you to engage in and promote environmentally friendly practices, including replacing the items you stock with greener alternatives to ensure your business practices, ensuring you use biodegradable cleaning products to reduce your reliance on and exposure to toxins that might seep into the environment, and switching to compact fluorescent and LED lights.
+Running your own shop presents many opportunities.
+All for you to engage in and promote environmentally friendly practices.
+Such as and including replacing the items you stock with greener alternatives to ensure your business practices.
+Furthermore, ensuring you use biodegradable cleaning products.
+They totally reduce your reliance on and exposure to toxins that might seep into the environment.
+Also and more noteworthy switching to LED lights.
 Not only do they look better, but they last longer and use less energy, saving you hundreds of dollars over time.

-Because of the nature of agriculture and controversies around complex topics like GMOs and pesticides, being green while working in the landscaping industry has historically been difficult.
+Because of the nature of agriculture and controversies around complex topics like GMOs and pesticides.
+So being green while working in the landscaping industry has historically been difficult.
 Recent trends, however, have helped to better enable small landscaping businesses to thrive and expand their practices.

-Among those trends is urban farming, the practice of growing vegetables in small plots of land in metropolitan areas, as well as increased prevalence of organized and managed community gardens.
+Among those trends is urban farming.
+Cause the practice of growing vegetables in small plots of land in metropolitan areas rocks.
+As well as increased prevalence of organized and managed community gardens.
 Urban farms, as a matter of both practicality and principal, avoid the use of hazardous chemicals and pesticides, but this allows you to market alternatives and promote other urban farming-friendly practices for customers and clients to take up.
 It’ll also allow you to branch into managing composting bins for busy urbanites, as well as doing routine landscape maintenance on their green spaces.

-For those of us operating long-held family laundromats, the prospect of switching to be more environmentally-friendly by doing things like reducing water usage and reducing heat use might sound more like an eviction notice than smart operational moves.
-Becoming more energy and environmentally conscious, however, doesn’t mean reduction in the quality your customers have come to expect.
+For those of us operating long-held family laundromats!
+Can you say the prospect of switching to be more environmentally-friendly?
+Because by doing things like reducing water usage and reducing heat use might sound more cash than being eco.
+Becoming more energy and environmentally conscious, however, doesn’t mean reduction in the quality.
+Or your customers have come to expect.
 In fact, you’ll end up saving hundreds of dollars in operational costs.

 What else can small businesses do?